Skip to main content

 Individuals who are immunocompromised

-COVID-19 re-immunization of HSCT recipients should occur with a three dose series of a COVID-19 XBB.1.5 mRNA vaccine.9 As a result of the prolonged period of immune suppression following transplantation, revaccination with inactivated vaccine is typically recommended 6-12 months post-transplant, however for certain vaccines such as influenza and COVID-19 vaccines, revaccination can occur as early as 3 months post-transplant.
+NACI continues to recommend COVID-19 re-immunization of HSCT and CART therapy recipients and the receipt of at least three doses of a COVID-19 vaccine.
+As a result of the prolonged period of immune suppression following transplantation, revaccination with inactivated vaccine is typically recommended 6-12 months post-transplant, however for certain vaccines such as influenza and COVID-19 vaccines, revaccination can occur as early as 3 months post-transplant.
 The HSCT specialist will determine the appropriate time to commence immunizations and will provide written guidance to the client for sharing with the immunizing health care provider.

 For more information see:

-8. Public Health Agency of Canada.
+3. Public Health Agency of Canada.
 Canadian Immunization Guide.
-Part 3 - Vaccination of Special Populations: Immunization of immunocompromised persons.
+Part 3 - Vaccination of Specific Populations: Immunization of immunocompromised persons.
 2022.
 Available from: https://www.canada.ca/en/public-health/services/publications/healthy-living/canadian-immunization-guide-part-3-vaccination-specific-populations/page-8-immunization-immunocompromised-persons.html.

 Back to top